Rebuild Your Credit With These 5 Tips

 Pay off and avoid debt, build an emergency fund, save for retirement, check your credit frequently - these are all things you should be doing over the long term.
 Establishing good financial habits ensures you avoid scenarios that will impact your credit.

-Rebuilding your credit takes time - any where from several months to several years - and so it's important you stay consistent with the steps required to rebuild and maintain good credit.
+How long does it take to rebuild your credit?
+I must say it takes time - any where from several months to several years - and so it's important you stay consistent with the steps required to rebuild and maintain good credit.

 Do you have any other tips that have helped you maintain good credit?
 Please share!